 One manager reviews documents one way.
 Another location relies on an authorized representative.
 Remote hires introduce additional steps and documentation.

-In this practical session, you’ll learn how HR teams identify where their I-9 practices diverge from policy and how to strengthen oversight before an inspection exposes those gaps.
+In this session, you'll learn how HR teams identify where their I-9 practices diverge from policy — and how to strengthen oversight before an inspection exposes those gaps.

-They develop in the day-to-day reality of onboarding at scale where hiring managers, locations, and remote processes introduce subtle variation.
+Compliance gaps rarely appear in the policy manual.
+They develop in the day-to-day reality of onboarding at scale — where hiring managers, locations, and remote processes introduce subtle variation that drifts away from policy over time.

 Inconsistent Manager Practices